march's full moon

 The spiritual meaning behind the Full Worm Moon is a signifier for life, as the earth thaws, softens, and life emerges in the Northern Hemisphere.
 The bustling energy of newness that nature promises as it anticipates spring is also confirmation our lives will begin to warm up with more liveliness, hope, and direction.

-Since March’s full moon is making its appearance during the sign of Virgo, you can prepare to feel motivated to clean out your closet and rearrange your room while focusing on creating a roadmap of success.
+Since March’s full moon marks the transition from winter to spring, you can prepare to feel motivated to clean out your closet and rearrange your room while focusing on creating a roadmap of success.
 March is a great time to do some early Spring cleaning and encourages you to bring order to your life by breaking up with bad habits such as procrastination or unhealthy eating patterns.

 March's Full Moon & The Spring Equinox